moms-spaghetti/followers_netspeak/README.md

 - With more time I'd probably refactor most of the project and follow something like hexagonal architecture
 - There's no authentication service
 - Getting a user returns users they follow and users who follow them.
 I probably should have added RPCs to get this data

+# Usage
+I used postman's gRPC request feature to access the features of the service.
+It's available under `my work space > new > gRPC Request`
+Use ip localhost and port 50050
+Server reflection is enabled to load RPC methods